ybettan/oot-operator/docs/fundamentals.md

 - the operator should not create DaemonSets.

 **Proposal**:
-- the `Preflight` CRD should contain a kernel version and a selector;
+- the `Preflight` CRD should contain a kernel version and a set of labels;
 - the operator should process the `Preflight` like it would process a `Node`, stopping short of creating any `DaemonSet`.